 Built-in flash (Pop-up flash) are convenient, lightweight, automatic flash that is built-in with the camera.
-But have you ever noticed what the built-in flashes does to your photo, they add sharp shadows and flatten the subject in an unattractive way.
+But have you ever noticed what the built-in flashes do to your photo, they add sharp shadows and flatten the subject in an unattractive way?

-Also sometimes the subject might move to cause ghost-like image instead.
+Also sometimes the subject might move to cause ghost-like images instead.
 There is where external flash plays its part.
 An external flash will properly illuminate your subject you can also soften your light with many angles without flattening your subject.

-Using flash indoor is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from sun direction than you need a fill flash just to add an extra burst of light.
+Using flash indoors is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from sun direction than you need a fill flash just to add an extra burst of light.

 Some Benefits of External flash over built-in flash are.

 1. Its direction can be changed.

 The built-in flash can only illuminate the subject from one side – front direction, but the external flash will give you a lot of flexibility, it can be used at any angle.

 You can bounce flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
-So photographers use an external flash and also bounce the flashlight to create a soft and dense light.
+So photographers use an external flash and also bounce the flashlight to create soft and dense light.

 2. The light source is bigger.

-Built-in flash have a tiny source of light where as external flash is obviously bigger source and can be modified further to make it softer by bouncing the light back.
+The built-in flash has a tiny source of light whereas external flash is the obviously bigger source and can be modified further to make it softer by bouncing the light back.

 Photographers use umbrellas, softboxes, large strobes to make a soft light fall over the subjects in studios.